Greek Goes Green at UGA!

 - The Sustainability Coordinator must be an active member of your organization and a reliable communicator.

 - Ideally, the Coordinator will live in-house and have a passion for people and the environment.

-- The Office of Sustainability Greek Life Intern will help coordinate a meeting to identify recycling equipment and signage needs in your house.
+- The Office of Sustainability Greek Life Intern will coordinate a meeting to identify recycling bin and signage needs - and help make it just as easy to recycle as it is to throw something away in your house.

 Goal 1: Leadership

 - Provide a positive example to others in the UGA and Athens community by incorporating social, environmental and economic sustainability practices into daily life.

 - Appoint a student Sustainability Coordinator in each fraternity and sorority at UGA.

 Goal 2: Waste Reduction